 16. A Confirmation of Enrolment is issued by the University to the student when the Offer of Enrolment is accepted and is unconditional or when there are no conditions to be satisfied.
 Within a defined period following the acceptance of the Offer of Enrolment by the student, and the issue of a Confirmation of Enrolment by the University, the student may propose changes to the programme (e.g. by adding or substituting courses) by submitting a further Enrolment Application.
 If the University agrees to the changes proposed by the student, any such changes are recorded and a new Offer of Enrolment is generated, which offer of enrolment must be accepted and a new Confirmation of Enrolment is issued.

 17. The dates for Students to add or substitute courses are given in Enrolment Regulation 5.
 The dates and manner for students to withdraw from courses are given in Enrolment Regulations 28–34.
-When a student has received a Confirmation of Enrolment but then does not pay tuition fees or non-tuition fees, or does not meet the requisites for one or more courses, the University may, in writing, cancel that student’s enrolment in a course or programme at the University.
+When a student has received a Confirmation of Enrolment but then does not pay tuition fees or non-tuition fees, or does not meet the requisites for one or more courses, the University may, in writing, cancel that student's enrolment in a course or programme at the University.
 The Deputy Vice-Chancellor Students and Global Engagement (or delegate) can cancel enrolment.
-Cancellation of enrolment means the student is still liable to pay the University tuition fees and non-tuition fees unless cancellation is during the period students are eligible for a tuition fees refund, or the student is eligible for a refund under Regulations 34 and 35.
-If the University cancels a person’s enrolment in all courses in an academic year, during the period students are eligible for a tuition fees refund, a withdrawal fee is payable.
+Cancellation of enrolment means the student is still liable to pay the University tuition fees and non-tuition fees unless cancellation is during the period students are eligible for a tuition fees refund, or the student is eligible for a refund under the Assessment and Examination Regulations.
+If the University cancels a person's enrolment in all courses in an academic year, during the period students are eligible for a tuition fees refund, a withdrawal fee is payable.

 Mixed Delivery Modes